ivancrg/cropool.api/README.md

     * If a token isn't valid: `token_management.js` middleware handles sending the response
     * If the tokens are valid: respond with user info in form of a JSON object consisting of user's first name, last name and profile picture URL

 ### Update info

 #### `/updateInfo`
 Patch.
 Expects `access_token` and `firebase_token` in request header.
 Expects both first and last name or profile picture URL (or all three values) in the request body.
 Short description:
 * Checks whether the provided tokens are valid using [`authenticateAccessToken`](#authenticate-access-token) and [`authenticateFirebaseToken`](#authenticate-firebase-token):
     * If a token isn't valid: `token_management.js` middleware handles sending the response
-    * If the tokens are valid: update provided values in cropool.api database, Firebase RTDB and Firebase AUTHDB
+    * If the tokens are valid: update provided values in cropool.api database, Firebase RTDB and Firebase AUTHDB's first name, last name and profile picture URL

+### Update password

+#### `/changePassword`
+Patch.
+Expects `access_token` in request header.
+Expects current and new passsword in the request body with possible option `logout_required` that should be of boolean type.
+Short description:
+* Checks whether the provided token is valid using [`authenticateAccessToken`](#authenticate-access-token) and whether the current password is correct:
+    * If a token isn't valid or current password isn't correct: `token_management.js` middleware handles sending the response or 403 HTTP status + feedback
+    * If the token is valid and current password is correct: update password in cropool.api database, logout from all devices if required

 ## Token management